python-botogram/botogram/docs/tricks.rst

 right order.

-Please remember this will work only if a function is called directly by botogram (for example when a command is issued by an user).
+Please remember this will work only if a function is called directly by botogram (for example when a command is issued by a user).
 If you call it by hand, you'll need to provide the arguments by hand.

 There are some extra arguments you can request from every function called by